 We are currently looking at the particular challenges of French companies in the plastics processing industry.
 Together with our partners from the research cluster Plastipolis we identify how our virtual labs can deliver innovative solutions, for let´s say, attractive work places, or better energy efficiency and sustainability in the plastics processing production.
 But in general our research and development is open to all industrial branches.

 How will FutureWork360 become accessible for interested parties?

-The exact dates can be found on our website.
+The exact dates for our tours and real time web sessions can be found on our website.